saktheeswaranswan/Computer-Algebra-Anna-university-Tutorials-By-Example/README.md

-**note this may be wron so use it carefully checking the results
+**note this may be wrong so use it carefully checking the results